ljbo82/c-cpp-gcc-builder/docs/git.mk.md

 ## Basic usage

-When this makefile is included, it will expose git repository (if applicable) information through output variables.
+When this makefile is included, it will expose git repository (if applicable) information through output variables (in the following example is assumed the existence of the variable `CPB_DIR` pointing the directory where the build system is located):

 ```Makefile
 include $(CPB_DIR)/git.mk